Can you afford your retirement plans?

 The survey suggests that people are only becoming aware of the reality of their pension pots when it’s too late, which should hopefully encourage the younger generation to start contributing to their pension pots sooner rather than later.

-The survey revealed that in Q3 2016, just 19% of 24-34 year olds failed to make a contribution to their pension pots, down from 26% in the previous quarter.
-With this figure expected to grow, future retirees may not need to give up on their travel dreams.
+The survey revealed that just 19% of 24-34 year olds failed to make a contribution to their pension pot; with this figure expected to grow, future retirees may not need to give up on their travel dreams.